matthew-brett/fbi2018/notebooks/01/intro.md

 # These notes

-This section has some background on brain imaging as a science, and motivation for these notes.
+This section has some background on brain imaging as a science, and discussion of the tools we have used to build these pages.